 REVIEWING THE APPLICATIONMore info

-Once CRM mails a notice of receipt of your complete permit application, the CRM Board Agencies will have up to 60 days in which to issue a final decision.
+Once DCRM mails a notice of receipt of your complete permit application, the DCRM Board Agencies will have up to 60 days in which to issue a final decision.

-For those projects also requiring a federal license, permit or other approval, the CRM Board Agencies will have a maximum of 180 days in which to issue a decision.
+For those projects also requiring a federal license, permit or other approval, the DCRM Board Agencies will have a maximum of 180 days in which to issue a decision.

 Minor Permits must be acted on within two weeks or receive automatic approval.

 In the case of a normal permit application, the review time may be considerable less than the maximum, depending on the quality and completeness of the permit application.

 Again, DCRM staff can help insure that your first permit application will meet the requirements for a review.

 Be aware that some project planned for coastal areas, particularly those in or near wetlands or coastal waters may also require a U.S. Army Corps of Engineers permit.
 For information on such permits, contact: